math-reis/python-basic-projects/README.md

 # Basic projects

-The repository contains some of my initial projects developed during the beginning of my career.
+The repository contains some of my initial projects developed during the beginning of my studies.

 ## List of projects